ryanatkn/earbetter/README.md

 The goal is to make an ear training experience that's fun and useful, and I'm crossing my fingers that at least one of those works out.

-It's designed for MIDI input like a piano keyboard, and it works without MIDI, but the experience probably won't be as good for most people.
+It's designed to be played with a MIDI device like a piano keyboard.
+It also works without them, but it's recommended.

 ## develop